eternalseptember/rpi-test/README.md

 * Moved the change form actions to the bottom.
 * In the post admin and in a post's edit page, there's a link to that post's public detail page.
 * In a post's public detail page, there is a link to the post's admin edit page.
-* In the add/edit a post admin page, resized the title widget ~~and separated the categories list~~.
+* In the add/edit a post admin page, resized the title widget.
 * In the add/edit a post admin page, the categories section is tabular inline with five extra entries for the custom through table (model `Connections`).
 * Made the created_on date/time editable fields, with the current date/time as the default, and made the datetime widget into a single line.
 * Markdown editor with [Markdownx](https://neutronx.github.io/django-markdownx/installation/) in the body of the post, and made the preview collapsible.